Brains and Bodies Award

-The AHA Brains and Bodies Award recognizes schools across the county that are creating a culture of wellness in an ongoing and sustainable way.
+The AHA Brains and Bodies Award recognizes schools in Wake County that are creating a culture of wellness in an ongoing and sustainable way.
 Utilizing the Alliance for a Healthier Generation’s Healthy Schools Program, schools complete the following 3 assessment modules and an Action Plan for each to be eligible for AHA’s award:

 - School Health & Safety Policies & Environment